jedisct1/wasi-crypto-preview/witx/wasi_ephemeral_crypto.md

 #### <a href="#symmetric_tag_len" name="symmetric_tag_len"></a> `symmetric_tag_len(symmetric_tag: symmetric_tag) -> (crypto_errno, size)`
 Return the length of an authentication tag.

+This function can be used by a guest to allocate the correct buffer size to copy a computed authentication tag.

 ##### Params
 - <a href="#symmetric_tag_len.symmetric_tag" name="symmetric_tag_len.symmetric_tag"></a> `symmetric_tag`: [`symmetric_tag`](#symmetric_tag)